How To Link Two Sheets In Google Sheets

 Google Sheets offers a powerful feature that allows you to seamlessly connect and manipulate data across multiple sheets within the same spreadsheet.
 This feature is known as **linking sheets**.
 By linking sheets, you can create a cohesive and dynamic workflow where changes made in one sheet are automatically reflected in the other.

 ### Why Link Sheets?
-(See Also: How To Make Graphs With Google Sheets)
+(See Also: How To Organize Cells Alphabetically In Google Sheets)

 – Maintain data consistency across multiple sheets.